-About The Spirited Gardener
+History of The Spirited Gardener

-Julia BunnOwner of Spirited Gardener, Inc., Julia Bunn, is passionate about affirming the benefits of sustainable landscaping.
+Owner of Spirited Gardener, Inc., Julia Bunn, is passionate about affirming the benefits of sustainable landscaping.
 After over 15 years of building landscapes that often include rain gardens in the Chicago area, her company has grown but still focuses on consultations, design, install and project management.
-Julia truly enjoys teaching others how to responsibly manage their properties while creating beautiful gardens that can be enjoyed by home owners and our native wildlife.
-And mange rain water beautifully.
+Julia truly enjoys teaching others how to responsibly manage their properties while creating beautiful gardens that can be enjoyed by homeowners and our native wildlife and manage rainwater beautifully.

-While working with Moore Landscapes on the City of Chicago Park District's Annual Floral Contract as a Landscape Designer, Julia expanded her abilities to work with AutoCAD drawings and large scale annual installations.
+While working with Moore Landscapes on the City of Chicago Park District's Annual Floral Contract as a Landscape Designer, Julia expanded her abilities to work with AutoCAD drawings and large-scale annual installations.
 Now she is bringing those skills back to her company that focuses on encouraging clients to seek a 70% regionally relevant plant palette in their landscapes to increase healthier pollinator and bird populations, and a truly living landscape.
-She seeks to assist clients in understanding why minimal chemical and pesticide usage in the home landscape is so important minimizing damage to the environments she builds with clients.
+She seeks to assist clients in understanding why minimal chemical and pesticide usage in the home landscape is so important to minimizing damage to the environments she builds with clients.

-In February, 2023 Julia presented live at the regional Wild Things Conference on Bringing the Savanna Home refining a talk she did online for West Cook Wild Ones with a similar title in 2022.
+Bringing the Savanna Home refining a talk she did online for West Cook Wild Ones with a similar title in 2022.

-An active member of ELA (Ecological Landscape Alliance), Julia has published an article with them called Deluge and Drought: A Landscape Designed for Rainwater Mangement that documented the on going LEED Platinum Project she has participated in this year.
+Deluge and Drought: A Landscape Designed for Rainwater Mangement which documented the ongoing LEED Platinum Project she has participated in this year.

-2006 she became a member of the LDA (Landscape Design Association) serving as President in 2015 (Now a defunct organization - closing in 2018 to become a part of the Illinois Contractor's Association)), and as an active participant in professional development programs as well as presenter on Eco-functional Designs at the groups Design Workshops.
-Through this group she participated in workshops with Rick Darke (The Living Landscape: Designing for beauty and biodiversity in the home garden) and Darrel Morrison (Landscape Architect, and distinguished native landscape designer and educator and long time Wild Ones Honorary Director) She is a proponent of organic methods of pest control and amendments for soils and plants including Natural Lawn Care techniques.
-Her knowledge base is also expanding through classes at the Chicago Botanic Garden Professional Development Program from which she earned the Ornamental Plant Certificate in 2007 and took many of the Garden Design classes.
+The Living Landscape: Designing for beauty and biodiversity in the home garden) and Darrel Morrison (Landscape Architect, and distinguished native landscape designer and educator and long time Wild Ones Honorary Director) She is a proponent of organic methods of pest control and amendments for soils and plants including Natural Lawn Care techniques.
+Her knowledge base is also expanding through classes at the Chicago Botanic Garden Professional Development Program from which she earned the Ornamental Plant Certificate in 2007 and has taken many of the Garden Design classes.

 Julia studied Chinese herbs at the Pacific College of Oriental Medicine.
 She also completed "Living with Herbs", an eight-month training program where she learned Western herbal traditions and growing techniques.
 This perspective assists clients interested in creating gardens with meaning.